Swati986-git/ADA/README.md

 c)Continue until all elements are merged in sorted order.

 TIME COMPLEXITY-Merge Sort has a consistent time complexity across all scenarios because it always divides the array into two halves and merges them back in sorted order.
 ->log n levels of recursion (because we keep halving the array).
 ->O(n) work is done at each level during merging.
-->Total work:
+->Total work:-
 𝑂(𝑛)+𝑂(𝑛)+𝑂(𝑛)+…(log 𝑛 times)=𝑂(log𝑛)